 How much time a student wants to devote to speech and debate is really up to him or her.

 The "homework" time commitment for speech and debate is a lot greater in the first semester than in the second.

 Our club website has a lot of resources available for self-study.
 There are two different video series on the basics of Lincoln Douglas under the "Lincoln Douglas" tab.
-There are also video series on the basics of platform speech (demonstration, expository, persuasive, and original oratory) as well as video series each of the following: Apologetics, Mars Hill, and Extemporaneous.
+There is also a video series on the basics of platform speech (including persuasive) as well as video series on Apologetics and Extemporaneous.
 Look under the "Speech Helpful Hints" tab for these video series.

 I am also excited about new resources available from a group of former Stoa competitors at The Helmsman Institute.
 They offer instructions for how to do the various speech events for $20/event/year.

 Early work on speech events can benefit the student all year long....allowing the student to participate in a lot of tournaments in that event all year.

 And consistent reading all year long on the Lincoln Douglas cases released from either Monument or Helmsmen can help prepare the student for Lincoln Douglas.

 In my family, a lot of the work for debate happens before that first tournament.
 For the rest of the year, students tweak their cases, continually improving based on results and feedback from subsequent tournaments.

 I would estimate that students would spend 1-2 hrs/week on speech and debate in the fall semester.
 During the spring, tweaking speeches and debate cases seems to come in spurts a couple of weeks before the "next" tournament.